Menu

 The Australian Labour and Employment Relations Association (ALERA) was formed on 7 Australia May 1965, making it the oldest and largest national organisation in the industrial relations field in Australia.

-Formerly called the Industrial Relations Society of Australia (IRSA), the association brought together the industrial relations societies of New South Wales, South Australia, Victoria, Queensland and Western.
+Formerly called the Industrial Relations Society of Australia (IRSA), the association brought together the industrial relations societies of New South Wales, South Australia, Victoria, Queensland and Western Australia.

 It further expanded its influence in subsequent years with the affiliation of the industrial relations societies of Tasmania (1971), the Australian Capital Territory (1972) and the then Territory of Papua New Guinea (1970).